X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 **Action:** Return a byte from the video address space.
 The video address space has 17 bit addresses, which is exposed as 2 banks of 65536 addresses each.

-In addition, VPEEK can reach addon VERA cards with higher bank numbers.
+In addition, VPEEK can reach add-on VERA cards with higher bank numbers.

 BANK 2-3 is for IO3 (VERA at \$9F60-\$9F7F)
 BANK 4-5 is for IO4 (VERA at \$9F80-\$9F9F)